EEGKit/openvibe-sdk/plugins/processing/signal-processing/doc/boxes/Doc_BoxAlgorithm_TemporalFilter.rst

 Applies a temporal filter, based on various one-way IIR filter designs, to the input stream.

 This plugin is used to filter the input signal.
-This plugin allows the selection of the kinf of filter (Butterworth, Chebychev, Yule-Walker), the kind of filter (low-pass, high-pass, band-pass, band-stop), the low or/and the high edge of the filter, and the passband ripple for the Chebychev filter.
+This plugin allows the selection of the kinf of filter (Butterworth, Chebyshev, Yule-Walker), the kind of filter (low-pass, high-pass, band-pass, band-stop), the low or/and the high edge of the filter, and the passband ripple for the Chebyshev filter.

 The algorithm used for this filter comes from an external library dsp-filters (https://github.com/vinniefalco/DSPFilters).